ONEcampaign/imf-reader/README.md

 ## Usage

-This package has very basic functionality only to retrieve WEO data as a pandas DataFrame.
+Tools to access WEO data can be found in the `weo` module.
-To use it, import the `weo` module and call the `fetch_data` function.
+Import the `weo` module and call the `fetch_data` function to retrieve the latest WEO data.

 ```python
 from imf_reader import weo